maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GettingStarted.rst

     program.add_window(window)

 The following code is an example of connecting a signal handler to an object, in this case, the window.
-The function gtk_main_quit () is set as a handler to the "delete_event" signal.
-This function tells GTK+ that it must exit from gtk_main when control is returned to it, making the program terminate.
+The function gtk.main_quit() is set as a handler to the "delete_event" signal.
+This function tells GTK+ that it must exit from gtk.main() when control is returned to it, making the program terminate.

 ::